Lakshmihulkoti/-M2-EmbSys-/Project.c/README.md

 ## WHEN :
 * when we need to recharge our system, we can recharge it simply by sending a SMS to the system, through our Cellphone.
 ## WHERE :
-* User can can access this application using any embedded c compiler.
+* User can  access this application using any embedded C compiler.

 ## HOW :
 * These meters are opertaes based on the amount available at meters.